Things to see and do - Budapest

 This square is named after the first printer to set up here in 1483.
 He published Buda's chronicals, the first book to be written in Hungarian.
 The statue in the centre is Pope Innocent XI who played a very important role during the war against the Turks.
 Behind the statue, you can see an old house called the "red hedgehog" house due to the tiny animal over the door.
 Note the beautiful yellow façade of the building that houses the Fortuna restaurant.

-The longest street in the quarter of the castle.
-You must walk along it to admire the façades of most of its Baroque houses.
+The longest street in the quarter of the castle must be walked along to admire the façades which decorate most of its Baroque houses.
 All these beautiful homes which appear one after another grant the street a certain residential look.
 Everything transmits calm and comfort.
-At No. 9, a labyrinth of galleries and caves.
-A low passageway underneath, sometimes ribbed where the water flows, from the rooms, a pale light, strange background music, statues, a fountain where wine flows, in a word: mystery.
+At No. 9, you will undoubtedly be surprised and your children will be pleased to walk through a labyrinth (Budavári Labirintus) of galleries and caves.
+This labyrinth was used as protection during the different wars but also as a military depot.
+Some low passageways underneath, sometimes ribbed where the water flows, some rooms, a wan light, a strange background music, some statues (one with a crowned head sticking out from the ground), a fountain where wine flows, in a word lots of mystery...
+The prehistoric part and the historic part inevitably end at the café-bar installed in a rib-vaulted cave.
+You can leave the quarter of the castle through the labyrinth by taking the exit at Lovas út.

 The promenade of the Ramparts (Tóth Árpád sétány) spreads from the bastion of Esztergom to the North up to Dísz tér, the square of the Parades, in the South of the quarter of the castle.
 It follows the walls built in the Middle Ages, overhanging the Christian quarter.
 Its main interest is the view that it offers over the Western quarters of Buda, from the hills of the same name (with the highest one being mount János) up to mount Gellért, further to the South.